Noela Hjorth: Biography

 Noela Hjorth, printmaker, painter and sculptor, was born and studied in Melbourne, and trained at Chelsea Art School in London.
 Along with key printmakers such as Noel Counihan, she left a legacy as an important printmaker who helped to establish the print workshops at the Meat Market in the 1970s and 80s.

 While her earlier works were characterised by female iconography, her later work deployed discarded materials into ecological social sculptures.
 Her later work had a strong environmental message about the role of ecology and obsolescence and took the form of social habitual structures she called living sculptures.

 In Australia, her works can be found National Gallery, Canberra, in all State and many regional galleries.
 She has had 30 one-person exhibitions throughout Australia and overseas and has been included in numerous international group exhibitions including the Whitechapel Gallery and Victoria and Albert Museum (both in London, UK).

 Noela Hjorth has been cited in numerous reviews and within significant collective works on art and artists such as Pat Gilmour's Lasting Impressions (Australian National Gallery, 1988), Alan McCulloch's Encyclopedia of Australian Art, (Hutchinson Group, 1992).
-Two monographs on her life and work have been published: the first by Vicki Pauli and Judith Rodriguez, Noela Hjorth (Granrott Press, 1984); and the second, a substantial book of 191 pages illustrated largely in color, Noela Hjorth: Journey of a Fire Goddess (Craftsman House, 1989).
+Two monographs on her life and work have been published: the first by Vicki Pauli and Judith Rodriguez, Noela Hjorth (Granrott Press, 1984); and the second, a substantial book of 191 pages illustrated largely in colour, Noela Hjorth: Journey of a Fire Goddess (Craftsman House, 1989).
 During her career, the role of books as art played an ongoing role in her practice and she made numerous limited edition print art books such as Flights of Fantasy and Trees of Wisdom.